Fast confidence bounds for the false discovery proportion over a path of hypotheses: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by ANR-20-IDEES-0002 (PIA), ANR-19-CHIA-0021 (BISCOTTE), ANR-23-CE40-0018 (BACKUP) and ANR-21-CE23-0035 (ASCAI).
+This work has been supported by the research grants ANR-20-IDEES-0002 (PIA), ANR-19-CHIA-0021 (BISCOTTE), ANR-23-CE40-0018 (BACKUP) and ANR-21-CE23-0035 (ASCAI).
 Thanks to Romain Périer for being the first to extensively use the new implemented algorithms.
+Thanks to Pierre Neuvial for his valuable feedback.
+Thanks to the three anonymous reviewers whose suggestions and comments greatly improved this manuscript.